semimod/openvaf-website/content/_index.md

 # The homepage contents
 [extra]
-lead = '<b>OpenVAF</b> is a Next-Generation Verilog-A compiler that empowers open source silicon revolution.' url = "/docs/getting-started/introduction/" url_button = "Get started with OpenVAF"
+lead = '<b>OpenVAF</b> is a Next-Generation Verilog-A compiler that empowers the open source silicon revolution.' url = "/docs/getting-started/introduction/" url_button = "Get started with OpenVAF"